newrelic/fluentbit-examples/readme.md

 @INCLUDE filter-kubernetes.conf
 ```

 You will notice in the example below that we are making use of the [@INCLUDE](https://fluentbit.io/documentation/0.13/configuration/file.html#config_include_file) configuration command.
 This allows you to break your configuration up into different modular files and include them as well.
+The Log_File and Log_Level are used to set how Fluent Bit creates diagnostic logs for itself; this does not have any impact on the logs you monitor.

+## Routing

+Routing is a core feature that allows to route your data through Filters and finally to one or multiple destinations.
+Please take the time to read the [official documentation](https://docs.fluentbit.io/manual/getting_started/routing) on the subject.
+You will learn how the Tag value you set on an input relates to what filtering and outputs will match the data.

 ## Input